Higgs Decays to $Z\gamma$ and $\gamma\gamma$ in the Flavor-Gauged Two Higgs Doublet Model: Lagrangian and Feynman rules

 To investigate the $B$-anomalies reported in Ref.~\cite{Wen:2025smu}, we employ specific $U(1)'$ charge assignments for the fields.
 This configuration ensures that tree-level FCNCs emerge specifically in the down-type quark sector.
 With such assignments, the Yukawa matrices have the following textures:

 where `$*$' denotes an arbitrary non-zero number.
 Then the auxiliary matrices $N_f$ have the following explicit forms:

 where $V_{\rm CKM}$ denotes the Cabibbo-Kobayashi-Maskawa (CKM) matrix~\cite{Cabibbo:1963yz,Kobayashi:1973fv}.
 The third Lagrangian $\mathcal{L}_{SG}$ describes the interactions between the scalars and the gauge bosons, which is obtained by expanding the scalar kinetic terms with gauge bosons contained in the covariant derivatives.
 The quantities $\mathcal{Q}_1$ and $\mathcal{Q}_2$ denote respectively the $U(1)'$ charges of $\Phi_1$ and $\Phi_2$, and $s_W$ and $c_W$ are separately short for $\sin\theta_W$ and $\cos\theta_W$.
 The fourth Lagrangian $\mathcal{L}_{G}$ describes the interactions between the gauge bosons, which results from the vector field strength terms.
-The last Lagrangian $\mathcal{L}_{FG}$ contains the interactions between the fermions and $Z$ boson and photon, where $I_f^3$ stands for the third component of the weak isospin of a fermion doublet, $Q_f$ denote the electric charge of a given fermion $f$, and $\mathcal{Q}_{fL}$ and $\mathcal{Q}_{fR}$ label the $U(1)'$ charge of a left-handed and right-handed fermion, respectively.
-It is also clear from Eq.~\eqref{eq:FG} that due to the $Z-Z'$ mixing there is an additional term that has the same Lorentz structure as the SM one, which therefore provides a correction to the original couplings.
-For more details of FG2HDM Lagrangian in different sectors, readers are referred to Ref.~\cite{Wen:2025smu}.
+The last Lagrangian $\mathcal{L}_{FG}$ contains the interactions between the fermions and $Z$ boson and photon, where $I_f^3$ denotes the third component of the weak isospin of a fermion doublet, $Q_f$ denotes the electric charge of a given fermion $f$, and $\mathcal{Q}_{fL}$ and $\mathcal{Q}_{fR}$ represent the $U(1)'$ charge of a left-handed and right-handed fermion, respectively.
+It is also clear from Eq.~\eqref{eq:FG} that the $Z-Z'$ mixing yields an additional term that has the same Lorentz structure as the SM one, which therefore provides a correction to the original couplings.
+For more details of FG2HDM Lagrangian in different sectors, refer to Ref.~\cite{Wen:2025smu}.

 With the Lagrangian listed in Eqs.~\eqref{eq:S}-\eqref{eq:FG} at hand, obtaining the Feynman rules for the vertices is straightforward.
 Besides, the Feynman rules for the propagators of the charged Higgs, $W$ boson, and fermions can be derived directly from the free Lagrangian that we do not show.
-Working in the unitary gauge, we summarize all the relevant vertices as well as propagators of FG2HDM that are necessary to calculate the amplitudes of $h\to Z\gamma$ and $h\to\gamma\gamma$ decays in Figure~\ref{fig:feynrules}.
+Working in the unitary gauge, we summarize all the relevant vertices as well as propagators of FG2HDM that are necessary to calculate the amplitudes of the $h\to Z\gamma$ and $h\to\gamma\gamma$ decays in Fig.~\ref{fig:feynrules}.